UCB-w261/w261-environment/README.md

 # w261 Environment
 ## Overview
 Welcome to `w261 - Machine Learning at Scale`.
-In this Class, on top of learning about the Machine Learning models in the industry, you will be using production grade technology and infrastructure deployment best practices.
-About two thirds of the class, you will be using an environment orchestration in Google Cloud.
-The last third, you will get the opportunity to use Databricks on Azure.
+In this class, on top of learning about the Machine Learning models in the industry, you will be using production grade technology and infrastructure deployment best practices.
+For about two thirds of the class, you will be using an environment orchestration in Google Cloud.
+For the last third, you will get the opportunity to use Databricks on Azure.

 ## GitHub Repository
 ### Overview
-A read-only GitHub repository will be used as a source of code for Homeworks and Live Session Labs.
+A read-only GitHub repository will be used as a source of code for Homework and Live Session Labs.

 ### Obtain GitHub Personal Token
 While authenticated to GitHub, please navigate to [github/personal_tokens](https://github.com/settings/tokens) to obtain one.
 You will need it for the automatization script mentioned below.
 Add a note such as `w261 GCP` or similar to keep track of this token.
 Lastly, check the box on `repo` which provides full control of private repositories, automatically all the underneath boxes are shown as checked.
+Please, be aware that you will only be able to see and copy this code once, so you may want to save a local copy of it on your local Windows/Mac machine.

 ## Google Cloud
 ### Overview